Gibbon99/apcupsd/README.md

 This plugin allows you to configure a APC UPS for use with OPNsense.
 The setup page allows you to set the most common options for connecting your UPS to your OPNsense server.

+MANUAL INSTALLATION
 You will need the apcupsd package installed - currently version 3.14.14_4. ( Run "pkg install apcupsd" from a shell on your server. )
+(done automatically when deployed as real opnsense plugin when migration is complete.)

 This is the main settings page: